AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 :dfn:`independant influence` and on possible variations of the MCDC criterion definition.

-Output-wise, the source annotations for the :option:`=xcov` or :option:`=html` formats are the same as for decision coverage, with condition specific cases marked with a ``!`` as well:
+Output-wise, the source annotations for the :cmd-option:`=xcov` or :cmd-option:`=html` formats are the same as for decision coverage, with condition specific cases marked with a ``!`` as well:

 .. tabularcolumns:: cl
 .. csv-table::